 Prefer to read rather than watch and listen?
 No problem – here’s everything I said in the video as text:

-Hi this is Shweta from London Coaching Group, I recently got asked a question – how many sales attempts need to be made to work a lead effectively?
+I recently got asked a question – how many sales attempts need to be made to work a lead effectively?

 A very interesting question, because what has been commonly found is that when there is a lack of sales process – with not the optimum number of contacts built in, it actually results in a weaker pipeline and a huge amount of wastage of both money and time.